panosstav/panosstav.github.io/_pages/about.md

 My passion for mathematics, technology, and financial markets is expressed by my current objective to delve into finance and try to solve complex engineering challenges.

-I am a former chartering assistant intern in [Latsco Marine Management Inc.](https://www.latsco.com/en), where I initially worked in the financial markets.
+I am a former chartering intern in [Latsco Marine Management Inc.](https://www.latsco.com/en), where I initially worked in the financial markets.